Switch Control and Alt buttons in Windows

 The second step is to save the code below as swap-alt-ctrl.ahk on your Windows computer.

 We also want to make sure this file is run by AutoHotKey every time you log in.
 We can do this by placing the .ahk file in your startup folder.
-To find this folder, open the Run prompt (Windows key + R) and type shell:startup.
+To find this folder, open the Run prompt (Windows key + R) and type shell:start.
 Hit Enter or click OK.
 You should now see your Startup folder.
 Just place your swap-alt-ctrl.ahk file here.

 Now whenever you log in, your left (and only left) Ctrl and Alt keys will be switched!